-After the intervention assumptions, two fertility-related parameters are specified: the effect of coital frequency on fertility (relevant only for the purposes of assessing the effect of HIV on fertility) and the reduction in the incidence of pregnancy in women who use condoms.
+After the intervention assumptions, two demographic parameters are specified: the effect of coital frequency on fertility (relevant only for the purposes of assessing the effect of HIV on fertility) and the fraction of births that are male births.

 Finally, the MSM assumptions are specified.
 These include assumptions about proportions of men who begin sexual activity as MSM, proportions of their partners who are men, age mixing patterns, and probabilities of transmission per sex act.